philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 ---
 # Movie Night

-Last night, I was faced with a predicament; I had to pick a good movie to watch.
-I watched it with my 'lil bro, so it must be something BOTH of us could enjoy.
+Last night, I was faced with a predicament: picking a good movie to play for the family.
+Oh what a tragedy.
+There are tons of Hollywood films to choose from!

+Hmm Hollywood. _Hmmmmmmmmmm_ Marvel!
+And so, I chose to go with one of Marvel's confusing lineup of films.

 And of course, as what anyone with a sane mind would do, I chose the hit movie '**_Morbius_**.'